Becky Skillman

 Rebecca S. Skillman (born September 26, 1950) is an American politician who served as the 49th Lieutenant Governor of Indiana, from 2005 to 2013.
 She is a member of the Republican Party.

-In the 2024 Indiana governor's race, Skillman endorsed Suzanne Crouch in the Republican Primary.
+In the 2024 Indiana gubernatorial election, Skillman endorsed Suzanne Crouch in the Republican Primary.

 Early life and career

 Skillman is a native of Bedford, Lawrence County, Indiana.
 An alumna of Indiana Wesleyan University, she began her career in politics in 1977 when she was elected to the office of Lawrence County Recorder.
 Eight years later she was elected as County Clerk.
 Skillman served as President of the Association of Indiana Counties.